-- working participant is working - submitted participant has submitted their work - approved their work has been approved and they have been paid - rejected their work has been rejected - returned they returned the hit before finishing - abandoned they ran out of time - did\not\attend the participant finished, but failed the attention check - bad\data the participant finished, but their data was malformed - missing\notification this indicates that Dallinger has inferred that a Mechanical Turk notification corresponding to this participant failed to arrive.
+• approved - their work has been approved and they have been paid

+- abandoned they ran out of time - did not attend the participant finished, but failed the attention check - bad_data the participant finished, but their data was malformed - missing_notification this indicates that Dallinger has inferred that a Mechanical Turk notification corresponding to this participant failed to arrive.
 This is an uncommon, but potentially serious issue.

 '''

 dallinger.models.Participant.all_questions

 All the questions associated with this participant.

-'''

-'''

 dallinger.models.Participant.all_nodes

 All the Nodes associated with this participant.

 '''